fwenzel/reporter/README.md

-Mozilla Input
+Firefox Input
 =============

-[Mozilla][Mozilla] Input is a [Django][Django]-based web application to gather user feedback from the Firefox beta testing program.
+Firefox Input is a [Django][Django]-based web application to gather user feedback from the [Mozilla][Mozilla] Firefox beta testing program.

 For project goals, specifications, etc., check out the [Reporter Wiki Page][wikimo].